Licence for the final thesis of FI MU students

 |Options||The BSD 3-Clause License||Apache License Version 2.0||GNU Lesser General Public License|

-|Use it as a library in your software||Yes||Yes||Yes|
+|Use as a library in your software||Yes||Yes||Yes|

-|Spread modified versions||Yes||Yes||Only under LGPL or compatible|
+|Distribute modified versions||Yes||Yes||Only under LGPL or compatible license|